-The Institute for Nutritional Sciences, Global Health, and Technology - INSiGHT aims to foster non-traditional partnerships between researchers, implementers, health workers, and policymakers to solve complex nutritional and health challenges with minimal resources.
+aims to foster non-traditional partnerships between researchers, those who implement, health workers, and policymakers to solve complex nutritional and health challenges with minimal resources.